 Experiment with camera placement.
 Corners in a room and outside edges of a building where two walls come together are usually your best bet, but your unique situation may demand something different.

 Are you willing to sacrifice coverage for clarity?
 Are you willing to sacrifice clarity for coverage?
 What are your needs?

-Deep Sentinel offers a wireless security camera with a resolution of up to 1080p and a 130-degree field of view, a power-over-ethernet (PoE) 4K ultra-HD dome camera with an 89-degree viewing angle, a PoE 2K ultra-HD dome camera with a FOV of 112 degrees, and a PoE 2K ultra-HD bullet camera with a 114-degree viewing angle.
-Deep Sentinel has you covered, no matter your particular needs.
+Deep Sentinel offers wireless security cameras with a resolution of up to 1080p and a 130-degree field of view, PoE 4K ultra-HD dome cameras with an 89-degree viewing angle, PoE 2K ultra-HD dome cameras with a FOV of 112 degrees, and PoE 2K ultra-HD bullet cameras with a 114-degree viewing angle.
+No matter your particular needs, Deep Sentinel has you covered.

 Maximize whatever security camera field of view you have, and you’ll maximize your overall protection.